purescript-halogen/purescript-halogen/examples/components/README.md

 ## Components example

-This example illustrates a child component (ticker) embedded in a parent component, with the parent component making queries to the children.
+This example illustrates a button component embedded in a parent component, with the parent component receiving messages from the button and sending queries to it.

 ### Building